probe973/hsc-7056x/odds/index.md

 <div class="explanation" markdown="1">
 ## Risk and Relative Risk (RR)

-**Risk** is the same as probability. it is the number of people who experience an event divided by the total number of people in that group.
+**Risk** is the number of people who experience an event divided by the total number of people in that group.

 $$\text{Risk} = \frac{\text{Number of events}}{\text{Total number in group}}$$